Go SDK

 result := g.Evaluate(ctx, "read_file", map[string]any{"path": ".env"})

-fmt.Println(result.DenyReasons[0]) // "Read of sensitive file denied: .env"
+fmt.Println(result.BlockReasons[0]) // "Read of sensitive file blocked: .env"

-fmt.Println(result.Contracts[0].ContractID) // "block-dotenv"Evaluate is synchronous and never executes the tool.
-Session contracts are skipped (no session state).
-All matching contracts are evaluated exhaustively -- no short-circuit on first deny.
+fmt.Println(result.Rules[0].RuleID) // "block-dotenv"Evaluate is synchronous and never executes the tool.
+Session rulesets are skipped (no session state).
+All matching rulesets are evaluated exhaustively -- no short-circuit on first block.

 Observe Mode

-g, err := guard.FromYAML("contracts.yaml", guard.WithMode("observe"))In observe mode, calls that would be denied are logged as CALL_WOULD_DENY audit events but allowed to proceed.
-Review the audit trail, tune your contracts, then switch to "enforce".
+g, err := guard.FromYAML("rules.yaml", guard.WithMode("observe"))In observe mode, calls that would be blocked are logged as CALL_WOULD_BLOCK audit events but allowed to proceed.
+Review the decision log, tune your rulesets, then switch to "enforce".

 Package Structure